ansible/ansible/docs/docsite/rst/user_guide/windows_setup.rst

   not verified (None), verified but not required (Relaxed), or verified and required (Strict).
 CBT is only used when connecting with NTLM or Kerberos over HTTPS.
-The downstream libraries that Ansible currently uses can only pass the CBT with NTLM authentication.
+The downstream libraries that Ansible currently uses can only pass the CBT with NTLM or Kerberos authentication.
 Using Kerberos with ``CbtHardeningLevel = Strict`` will result in a ``404`` error.

 * ``Service\CertificateThumbprint``: This is the thumbprint of the certificate